new-frontiers-14/frontier-station-14/README.md

 ## License

 All code in the repository (with the exception of the _Emberfall subdirectories, see below) on any commit after 2fca06eaba205ae6fe3aceb8ae2a0594f0effee0 is licensed under the GNU Affero General Public License version 3.0, unless otherwise stated (note Attributions below).
-See `LICENSE-AGPLv3.txt`.
+See `LICENSE-AGPLv3.txt` for the terms, and `COPYRIGHT-AGPLv3.txt` for a list of applicable copyright info.
 On commits before 2fca06eaba205ae6fe3aceb8ae2a0594f0effee0, all code under _NF subdirectories is licensed under the MIT license unless otherwise stated.
-For all other subdirectories, refer to the Attributions section.
+For all other directories, refer to the Attributions section.
 See `LICENSE-MIT.txt`.
 All _Emberfall subdirectories are licensed under MPLv2 Exhibit B. See `LICENSE-MPL.txt`.

 [2fca06eaba205ae6fe3aceb8ae2a0594f0effee0](https://github.com/new-frontiers-14/frontier-station-14/commit/2fca06eaba205ae6fe3aceb8ae2a0594f0effee0) was pushed on July 1, 2024 at 16:04 UTC